 "Base Currency" means US Dollars.
-"Business Day" any day (except Saturday or Sunday) on which the banks in Ireland and Mumbai and the Bombay Stock Exchange and the National Stock Exchange of India Limited are generally open for business or such other day or days as may be determined by the Directors and notified to Shareholders.
+"Business Day" any day (except Saturday or Sunday) on which the banks in Ireland, the United States of America and Mumbai and the Bombay Stock Exchange and the National Stock Exchange of India Limited are generally open for business or such other day or days as may be determined by the Directors and notified to Shareholders.
 "Contingent Convertible Bond" means a hybrid debt security which may convert into equity or have its principal written down on the happening of certain trigger events linked to regulatory capital thresholds or where the issuer's regulatory authority makes a determination that the issuer is non-viable.
 "Dealing Day" means each Business Day and/or such other day or days as may be determined by the Directors and notified to Shareholders in advance provided that there shall be at least one Dealing Day in each fortnight.
 See also the section entitled " Suspension of Dealing/Valuation of Assets " in the Prospectus.
-"Dealing Deadline" means for each Dealing Day (i) in relation to subscription requests, 9.30am (Irish time) on the relevant Dealing Day; and (ii) in relation to redemption requests, 9.30am (Irish time) on the relevant Dealing Day; or (iii) such other time as the Directors may determine and notify to Shareholders in advance provided always that the Dealing Deadline is no later than the Valuation Point on that Dealing Day.
-"Initial Offer Period" Supple Class EUR U shall c Initial means the initial offer period for all Classes described in this Supplement which, in respect of Class A USD Unhedged, Class A EUR Unhedged, Class B USD Unhedged, Class B EUR Unhedged, the Seed Class and the Founders Class shall continue until 5pm (Irish time) on 31 March, 2021.
-The Initial Offer Period in respect of each Class may be shortened or extended by the Directors in accordance with 2 the Central Bank Requirements.
-In relation to the Seed Class and Founders Class, investors should also note the information on such Classes in Section 6 of this Supplement titled "Information on Share Classes".
-"Initial Offer Price" means the initial fixed price payable for a Share in the relevant Class, as further detailed in the section below entitled "Information on Share Classes".
-"Subscription Settlement Cut-off" means three Business Days after the relevant Dealing Day.
-"Valuation Day" means each Dealing Day and/or such other day or days as may be determined by the Directors.
-"Valuation Point" means 2pm (Irish time) on each Valuation Day or such time as the Directors may determine and notify Shareholders in advance provided that the Valuation Point shall be after the Dealing Deadline.
+"Dealing Deadline" means for each Dealing Day (i) in relation to subscription requests, 10:00 am (Irish time) / 11:00 (central European Time) on the relevant Dealing Day; and (ii) in relation to redemption requests, 10:00 am (Irish time) / 11:00 (Central European Time) on the relevant Dealing Day; or (iii) such other time as the Directors may determine and notify to Shareholders in advance provided always that the Dealing Deadline is no later than the Valuation Point on that Dealing Day.
+"Initial Offer Period" means the initial offer period for all Classes described in the section below entitled " Information on Share Classes " in this Supplement, as may be shortened or extended by the Directors in accordance with the Central Bank 2

+Requirements."Initial Offer Price"means the initial fixed price payable for a Share in the relevant Class, as further detailed in the section below entitled "Information on Share Classes"."Subscription Settlement Cut-off"means five Business Days after the relevant Dealing Day."Valuation Day"means each Dealing Day and/or such other day or days as may be determined by the Directors."Valuation Point"means 3pm (Irish time) on each Valuation Day or such time as the Directors may determine and notify Shareholders in advance provided that the Valuation Point shall be after the Dealing Deadline.